abhikinnera74/guidaroowix/src/LOCATION_INTEGRATION_GUIDE.md

 ## Troubleshooting

 ### Map not loading
-- Check API key is valid
-- Verify domain is whitelisted
 - Check browser console for errors
+- Verify internet connection (tiles require network)
+- Try hard refresh: `Ctrl+Shift+R`
+- Clear browser cache

 ### Geolocation not working
-- Ensure HTTPS is used
+- Ensure HTTPS is used (or localhost)
 - Check browser permissions
 - Verify geolocation API is enabled
+- Try a different browser

 ### Search not working
+- Check internet connection
-- Verify Places API is enabled
+- Verify Nominatim service is accessible
+- Try searching with different terms
-- Check API key has correct permissions
+- Check browser console for errors
-- Ensure location restriction is set to India

 ### Coordinates not accurate
 - Zoom in on map for better precision